Did You Know . . . ?

 - BIOL 101: Contemporary Bioscience with an environmental focus: (see "Schedule of Classes" for correct section) or BIOL 271: Ecology and Evolution

-Because the required biology course provides an ecological basis for environmental studies, students should consider early enrollment in BIOL 101 with an environmental focus or BIOL 271.
-Confirm that the BIOL 101 is a section that fulfills the ENST requirement.
+Because the required biology course provides an ecological basis for environmental studies, students should consider taking it early in their program.
+Students who elect to take BIOL 101 must be sure that their section fulfills the ENST requirement.
+The Schedule of Classes indicates which sections fulfill this requirement.

 - ANTH 243: Biological Anthropology (4F)